lmmentel/batchcalculator/doc/source/tutorial.rst

     :alt: alternate text

-a dialog will appear to choose the file name and finally a message should appear that the pdf was succesfully generated.
+a dialog will appear to choose the file name and finally a message should appear that the pdf was successfully generated.

 .. image:: img/tutorial/BC_018.png
     :width: 250px
     :align: center
     :alt: alternate text

-The repport should like similar to the one below
+The report should like similar to the one below

 .. image:: img/tutorial/BC_report-0.png
     :width: 800px